 Customers can choose from two tail gas treatment options to further increase sulfur recovery.
 With SulfreenTM, the Claus tail gas is catalytically purified, resulting in an overall sulfur recovery rate of up to 99.5%.
 Here the Claus reaction takes place below the sulfur dew-point so that the sulfur is adsorbed on the SulfreenTM catalyst.
 The LTGTTM process, meanwhile, purifies the Claus tail gas through wet-scrubbing.
 By recycling the hydrogen sulfide rich stream to the unit, this method can raise sulfur recovery to 99.9%.

-Finally, the degassing section decreases the hydrogen sulfide content in the liquid sulfur product to less than 10 parts per million by weight (ppm wt.) using AquisulfTM (Catalyst based) or DegasulfTM (catalyst free) technologies.
+Finally, the degassing section decreases the hydrogen sulfide content in the liquid sulfur product to less than 10 parts per million by weight (ppm wt.) using the AquisulfTM (Catalyst based) technology.